 Served in a Penhaligon’s bottle, the aromatic concoction of Grand Marnier, gin, cassis, homemade cherry bitters, juniper and cinnamon syrup took four months to formulate.

-Sitting atop of one of the most luxurious hotels in Singapore (The Fullerton), Lantern offers good cocktails, a swimming pool, a great view and comfortable seating.
+Sitting atop of one of the most luxurious hotels in Singapore (The Fullerton), Lantern offers decent cocktails, a swimming pool, great view (that’s really why you’re here) and comfortable seating.

-For added privacy, there are even some sofa-beds to lie back on and draw the curtains.
+For added privacy, there are even sofa-beds on which to lie back and draw the curtains.

-Drinks are expensive, but it's a great place to start the night, or have a romantic interlude over exotic drinks.
+Drinks are expensive, but it's a great place to start the night or have a romantic interlude over exotic beverages.